RRZE-HPC/ThePerformanceLogbook/Examples/hpcg-benchmark/logbook.md

 ![Node scaling Bandwidth](session-JE/Node-scaling-HPCG.png)

 Scaling from one socket to two is linear as expected.
-Still HPCCG only reaches roughly half of the bandwidth measured with `load_avx`.
+Still HPCG only reaches roughly half of the bandwidth measured with `load_avx`.
 Both curves show a saturating performance behaviour, less pronounced for HPCG.